 The great and the good of Hollywood have been associated down the years with the social scene of Bel-Air and it was here that Howard Hughes once landed his aeroplane on the 14th fairway to impress Katharine Hepburn, who lived just off the course.
 As she was receiving a golf lesson from one of the club pros at the time, Hughes is said to have emerged from the aircraft and joined them for some practice.

-Cosmetic revisions to the course have been made over the years by the likes of Dick Wilson, George Fazio and Robert Trent Jones but the layout remains a Thomas masterpiece, hosting the 50th USGA Seniors Championship in 2004 to mark the 80th anniversary of the club, though the course was actually opened for play three years after its formation in 1924.
+Cosmetic revisions to the course have been made over the years by the likes of Dick Wilson, George Fazio and Robert Trent Jones.
+Bel-Air hosted the 50th USGA Seniors Championship in 2004 to mark the 80th anniversary of the club, though the course actually opened for play three years after its formation in 1924.

 Renaissance Golf Design embarked on a restoration project at the end of 2017, reducing the number of bunkers from 76 to 42 originals, removing two ponds and changing half the greens.
 All this came about because, in the words of Tom Doak, "the course was further from George Thomas's design than most people realize."